 - Gift it to an organization.
 There are other organizations which use exercise equipment for a variety of reasons.
 Some use them with disadvantaged youth and other groups.
 Take a little time to find such organizations and inquire about their interest.

-If you cannot find a way to successfully get rid of your old exercise equipment, just phone 321-406-2069 or visit AAA Rousse Services and we’ll take it away and also haul junk away.
+If you cannot find a way to successfully get rid of your old exercise equipment call us we assist in junk removal in Orlando, FL, just phone 321-406-2069 or visit AAA Rousse Services and we’ll take it away and also haul junk away.
 We serve the entire Orlando area and know it well; so, give us a call right now!